Prices soar, records tumble at Christie's post-war auction

 The staggering numbers seemingly bore out auction officials' contention that the art market, at least at the top echelons, continues to defy world economic and geo-political strife.

-"It was phenomenal," said Koji Inoue, Christie's specialist in charge of the sale.
+"It was phenomenal," said Koji Inoun, Christie's specialist in charge of the sale.
 "It was something unprecedented."

 "The market really responded," said Brett Gorvy, Christie's international head of post-war and contemporary art.